Porter Rockwell: Death

 Rockwell died in Salt Lake City, Utah Territory, of natural causes on June 9, 1878.
 He was buried in the Salt Lake City Cemetery.
 At the time of his death, Rockwell had been a baptized Latter-day Saint longer than anyone living.
 His epitaph reads:

 He was brave and loyal to his faith.
 True to the Prophet Joseph Smith.
 A promise made him by the prophet.
 Through obedience, it was fulfilled.

-At Rockwell's funeral, apostle Joseph F. Smith, nephew of Joseph Smith and future church president, spoke the following about Rockwell:
+At Rockwell's funeral, which was held at the Salt Lake City 14th Ward school house, apostle Joseph F. Smith, nephew of Joseph Smith and future church president, spoke the following about Rockwell:

 They say he was a murderer; if he was, he was the friend of Joseph Smith and Brigham Young, and he was faithful to them, and to his covenants, and he has gone to Heaven and apostates can go to Hell ...
 Porter Rockwell was yesterday afternoon ushered into Heaven clothed with immortality and eternal life, and crowned with all glory which belongs to a departed saint.
 He has his little faults, but Porter's life on earth, taken altogether, was one worthy of example, and reflected honor upon the church.
 Through all his trials, he never once forgot his obligations to his brethren and his God.

 However, not all reactions to Rockwell's death were positive.
 On June 11, 1878, the Salt Lake Tribune stated, "Porter Rockwell is another of the long list of Mormon criminals whose deeds of treachery and blood have reddened the soil of Utah, and who has paid no forfeit to offended law."

 Legacy

-Rockwell served as a loyal, personal bodyguard to both Smith and later to Young.
-Separating fact from legends, folklore, and myths concerning Rockwell is difficult for historians, in large part because Rockwell was only semi-literate and kept no personal diary.

-Rockwell had the distinction of being the subject of a direct prophecy by Smith.
+Rockwell fathered 21 children with three different wives.
+He had the distinction of being the subject of a direct prophecy by Smith.
 After spending eight months in jail on charges of attempting to assassinate Boggs, Rockwell traveled to Nauvoo, appearing unannounced at a Christmas party at Smith's home.
 After his identity was confirmed, Smith was moved to say:

 I prophesy, in the name of the Lord, you—Orrin Porter Rockwell—so long as ye shall remain loyal and true to thy faith, need fear no enemy.
 Cut not thy hair, and no bullet or blade can harm thee.

 The promise echoes one given by an angel to the parents of the biblical Samson.

 Rockwell, at one time, cut his hair.
 After hearing of a balding widow with typhoid fever, he offered his famous long hair to make a wig.
-The recipient of the hair was Agnes Coolbrith Smith Pickett, widow of Smith's brother, Don Carlos, and mother of Ina Coolbrith.
+The recipient of the hair was Agnes Coolbrith Smith Pickett, widow of Smith's brother, Don Carlos.

 The Porter Rockwell Trail is a walking trail that spans Lehi, Draper, White City, and Sandy.